-What To Do When An HR Investigator Calls
+What to Do When an HR Investigator Calls

-Hearing from me often meant an employee was first discovering there was an allegation of misconduct against them.
-Usually the allegation was serious: harassment, discrimination, theft/fraud, conflict of interest.
+Having been a corporate Human Resources (HR) Investigator for two Fortune 500 companies, I am accustomed to unintentionally ruining an employee's day with a simple phone call.
+Hearing from me often meant an employee was first learning there was an allegation of misconduct against them.
+Usually, the allegation was serious: harassment, discrimination, theft/fraud, or conflict of interest.
 You get the idea.

 Typically, the employee's heart sank.
 I could tell.
 Some even joked with me that they felt panic or dread when they saw my number appear on their caller ID, wondering what they had done.
 Some already knew.

-When you are contacted by an HR investigator, you may feel a variety of intense emotions:
+When you are contacted by an HR Investigator, you may feel a variety of intense emotions: